 6.4: “Final Warning” is when a driver has no chances left, any contact with another car will result in exclusion for the rest of the season or indefinitely.
 This can be appealed to the 2KCUP committee.

-6.5: The Driving Standards Committee can put any driver on “final warning” at any time, this is enabled by putting “L” plates upside down in the front and rear of the car, the plates can only be removed by the Driving Standards committee.
+6.5: The Driving Standards Committee can put any driver on “final warning” at any time, this will be handled on a case by case basis.

 6.6: Only the 2KCUP overview committee can exclude a team/driver from the 2KCUP.